mozilla-services/docs/source/loop/index.rst

 ===========

-- The Loop Server supports BrowserID authentication using FxA certificates and MSISDN certificates and create Hawk session credentials.
+- The Loop Server supports BrowserID authentication using FxA certificates and MSISDN certificates.
+  It uses it on the /register endpoint to create an Hawk session.

 - All servers are time-synced